nunerajender/character/README.md

 ## TODOs & Improvements

-. fix: new item sometimes not added to the list

 . limit access to api

 . figure out how to position new item in the scoped view